 The Hyperloop is a new transportation technology invented by Elon Musk, but it is derived from the idea of a vacuum tube.
 You might remember the vacuum tubes used to send documents to and from the drive-thru tellers at banks in years past.
 Yeah, that vacuum tube.
 They still have them here in Utah.

-The Hyperloop is a vacuum tube with "cartridges" that carry people.
+The Hyperloop is a vacuum tube with "cartridges" that carry people, cars and freight.
 The concept is simple.
-Send pods of people, six to eight at a time, at high speed through a vacuum.
-Getting the pod up to speed will take much less energy because the pods travel through vacuum rather than having to push through the air like cars do.
-Promoters say that one Hyperloop tube can replace a 32 lane freeway or provide 700 mph travel around the world.
+Send pods of people, six to eight at a time, at high speed through a near-vacuum.
+Getting the pod up to speed will take much less energy because the pods travel through a near vacuum rather than having to push through the air like cars do.
+Promoters say that one Hyperloop tube can replace a 32 lane freeway or provide 700 mph travel across the country and round the world.

 It is a goal worth achieving because, like the moonshot, the technologies that spin off the effort to create the Hyperloop will spread benefits all around the economy.
 Building the Hyperloop network will help us to gradually replace our roads with something that requires less maintenance, is far more efficient and will generate jobs like no other transportation technology.